vippsas/vipps-woocommerce/readme.txt

 == Frequently Asked Questions ==

-= In which countries can I use Vipps? =
+= In which countries can I use Vipps/MobilePay? =
-You can only get paid by users who have Vipps.
-At the moment Vipps is only available in Norway.
+Vipps is currently only available in Norway (77 % user adoption in 2022) MobilePay is currently only available in Denmark and Finland (75 % and 36 % user adoption in 2022, respectively).

 = How can I get help if I have any issues? =
 For issues with your WooCommerce installation you should use the support forum here on wordpress.org.
-For other issues you should contact Vipps.
+For other issues you should contact Vipps MobilePay.

 = Why are orders put on-hold and not reserved or completed? = When the order is on-hold the payment is reserved, but not yet transferred to the merchant.
 The money must be 'captured' before they are actually transferred to the merchant.
 You are normally only allowed to do this at the same time as the order is shipped.
 You can 'capture' the money explicitly on the order screen; but the money will be captured automatically when the order is set to "Processing" or "Complete".